brenusaraujo/brenus-main/README.md

  ## About myself: 👨🏾‍💻

-- 🌱 Learning Sequelize and Typescript.
+- 🌱 Learning Typescript and Oriented-object Programming.
 - 🤔 I'm excited to start contributing to new projects and ideas.
 - 🗣️ I'm brazilian and I can speak comunicate in English and Spanish pretty well.
 I've been an English and Spanish teacher for some years. 🇧🇷🇬🇧🇪🇸🇫🇷
 - 💬 I love to talk about travel, politics, technologies and *FOOTBALL* ⚽️